 The trees in Wales’ ancient forests date back at least 400 years.
 Some of the most common native tree species include ash, oak, and birch.
 Other ancient woodland tree species include beech, sycamore, alder, rowan, cherry, hazel, hawthorn, and holly.

-Ancient woodland Wales is one of the country’s most abundant wildlife habitats.
+Ancient woodland in Wales is one of the country’s most abundant wildlife habitats.
 These woods are also home to more threatened species (at least 152) than anywhere else in the United Kingdom.

 The short answer is “no.” No ancient woodland in Wales has been left completely undisturbed.
 However, there are areas where the woodland is semi-natural, meaning that some parts of it have been left relatively undisturbed.